Bear Grease

 Crystle Lightning

-Crystle Lightning (Canadian Screen Award Winner for “Best Actress in a Drama Series” 2021) is an Indigenous Actress from the Enoch Cree Nation in Alberta.
-She began her show business journey at the young age of nine when the Lightning Family moved from Canada to Los Angeles, there Crystle landed her first lead role in the feature: “3 Ninjas: Knuckle Up” and she has been working in the industry ever since.
+Crystle Lightning (Canadian Screen Award winner for Best Actress in a Drama Series, 2021) is a powerhouse performing artist, director, and storyteller from the Enoch Cree Nation in Alberta.
+Her journey in entertainment began at just nine years old, when the Lightning family moved from Canada to Los Angeles, where Crystle booked her first starring role in the feature film 3 Ninjas: Knuckle Up.
+She has been captivating audiences on both sides of the border ever since.